 6) The VPLMN AMF invokes Nudm_SDM_Get service operation message to the UDM to get amongst other information the Access and Mobility Subscription data for the UE (see step 14b in sub-clause 4.2.2.2.2 of 3GPP TS 23.502 [8]).

-7) The UDM decides to send the Steering Information, and obtains the list as descirbed in TS 23.122 [53].
+7) The UDM decides to send the Steering of Roaming Information, and obtains a list of preferred PLMN/access technology combinations or a secured packet as described in TS 23.122 [53].

+If the UDM determines that the UE is configured to not expect to receive Steering of Roaming Information at initial registration and if the UDM determines that no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed, then the UDM may not piggyback Steering of Roaming Information at all in the Nudm_SDM_Get response and hence the following steps are omitted.

 8-9) The UDM shall invoke Nausf_SoRProtection service operation message to the AUSF to get SoR-MAC-IAUSF and CounterSoR as specified in sub-clause 14.1.3 of this document.
-If the HPLMN decided that the UE is to acknowledge the successful security check of the received Steering Information List, then the UDM shall set the corresponding indication in the SoR header (see TS 24.501 [35]) and include the ACK Indication in the Nausf_SoRProtection service operation message to signal that it also needs the expected SoR-XMAC-IUE, as specified in sub-clause 14.1.3 of this document.
+If the HPLMN decides that the UE is to acknowledge the successful security check of the received Steering of Roaming Information, then the UDM shall set accordingly the ACK Indication included in the Nausf_SoRProtection service operation message to signal that it also needs the expected SoR-XMAC-IUE, as specified in sub-clause 14.1.3 of this document.

+NOTE: At reception of Nausf_SoRProtection_Protect request from the UDM, the AUSF shall construct the SOR header, as described in clause 9.11.3.51 of 3GPP TS 24.501 [35], based on the information received from the UDM, i.e. ACK Indication and list of preferred PLMN/access technology combinations or secured packet (if provided).

-The details of the CounterSoR is specified in sub-clause 6.14.2.3 of this document.
-In case, the Steering Information List is not available or HPLMN determines that no steering of the UE is required, then the List indication valuein the SoR header shall be set to null and list shall not be included.
-The inclusion of list of preferred PLMN/access technology combinations (if provided) and the SoR header in the calculation of SoR-MAC-IAUSF allows the UE to verify that the Steering Information List received is not tampered with or removed by the VPLMN and if the UDM requested an acknowledgement.
-The expected SoR-XMAC-IUE allows the UDM to verify that the UE received the Steering Information List.
+The details of the CounterSoR are specified in sub-clause 6.14.2.3 of this document.
+The inclusion of the Steering List and the SoR header in the calculation of SoR-MAC-IAUSF allows the UE to verify that the received Steering of Roaming Information is not tampered with or removed by the VPLMN.
+The expected SoR-XMAC-IUE allows the UDM to verify that the UE received the Steering of Roaming Information.

-10) The UDM responds to the Nudm_SDM_Get service operation to the VPLMN AMF, which shall include the SoR header, Steering Information List, SoR-MAC-IAUSF and CounterSoR within the Access and Mobility Subscription data.
+10) The UDM responds to the Nudm_SDM_Get service operation to the VPLMN AMF, which shall include the ACK Indication, the list of preferred PLMN/access technology combinations or secured packet (if provided), SoR-MAC-IAUSF and CounterSoR within the Access and Mobility Subscription data.
 If the UDM requests an acknowledgement, it shall temporarily store the expected SoR-XMAC-IUE.

-11) The VPLMN AMF shall include the Steering Information List, the SoR-MAC-IAUSF, CounterSoR and the SoR header to the UE in the Registration Accept message;
+11) The VPLMN AMF shall construct the SOR header based on the ACK Indication and the list of preferred PLMN/access technology combinations or secured packet (if provided) received from the UDM and include it in the SOR transparent container as specified in clause 9.11.3.51 of 3GPP TS 24.501 [35].
+The resulting Steering of Roaming Information, also including SoR-MAC-IAUSFand CounterSoR (both also received from the UDM), is conveyed to the UE in the Registration Accept message;

-12) On receiving the Registration Accept message, if the USIM is configured with the indication that the UE shall receive the Steering Information List, then the UE shall calculate the SoR-MAC-IAUSF in the same way as the AUSF (as specified in Annex A.17) on the received Steering information, the CounterSoR and the SoR header and verifies whether it matches the SoR-MAC-IAUSF value received in the Registration Accept message.
-Based on the SoR-MAC-IAUSF verification outcome, the behaviour of the UE is specified in TS 23.122 [53].
+12) On receiving the Registration Accept message with Steering of Roaming Information the UE shall calculate the SoR-MAC-IAUSF in the same way as the AUSF (as specified in Annex A.17) on the received Steering of Roaming Information, including the CounterSoR and the SoR header, and verifies whether it matches the SoR-MAC-IAUSF value received in the Registration Accept message.
+Based on the SoR-MAC-IAUSF verification outcome, the behaviour of the UE is specified in 3GPP TS 23.122 [53].